We may earn money when you click our links. Learn more

 Local channels

-Most local channels are available through fuboTV, but because it doesn’t have a contract with ABC/Disney, your local ABC station is likely left out.
-Most markets also lose out on The CW in favor of NBC, CBS, and FOX affiliates.
+Most local channels are available through Fubo, but some stations might not be available in your area.
+For example, some markets may lose out on The CW in favor of NBC, CBS, and FOX affiliates.

 Your local and regional sports channels will be alive and well in your channel guide, and the fubo Extra add on gives you even more localized FOX Sports stations.